un1versal/revamped.themes/README.md

 ##Confluence Revamp'ed themes for Kodi

-These are themes for the default skin Confluence for Kodi.
+These are themes for the default skin Confluence for Kodi for v16 and lower only.
 The idea behind this theme is to update the images while improving the overall "look & feel" a job that was started to fix pixelated images, precision issues (half pixels), colour matching, elements alignments/centering and sizing.

 It was originally intended to be a full replacement for the default theme, but as it happens it turned up it was simpler to make it a theme.

 #### What should you expect to see changed.

 While some changes are subtle there are many complete redesigns.
 Not a detailed list, though you can see a quick comparison of whats been done so far.

 Changes | Part of default skin | Part of themes :----|:---:|:---:
 Refreshed skin icon  | :heavy_check_mark: | :heavy_check_mark:
 Header textures matching | :heavy_check_mark: | :heavy_check_mark: